A Visit From the Liberty Belle

 Looking aft on the flight deck, we see the hydraulic reservoir on the left, the circuit breaker panel on the right, and the fuel transfer valves below.
 Directly behind the pilots was a powered turret that provided 360' horizontal coverage, and vertical coverage through 90'.
 Most flying B-17s these days are operated with the bulky mechanism removed so that passengers can move around the cabin.
 Through the door is the bomb bay where the bomb load, the reason for the plane's existence, rode.
 Photo is from the Liberty Belle web site.

 Here's a view looking forward in the bomb bay.
 The emergency manual cranks for the landing gear are marked with red arrows to show you which way to crank. if you look carefully into the cockpit, you can also see the autopilot panel at the base of the throttle stand.
+Below it is the slot opening to the vestibule.
 Photo is from the Liberty Belle web site.

 Continuing aft, we enter the waist of the aircraft, where three gunners worked.
 I've turned looking forwards to show the ball turret's mounting and traverse mechanism.
 The Liberty Belle crew are working on getting their ball turret working.
 Notice the breachs of the .50 caliber machine guns on both sides of the picture and the ammo case with feed belt on the right.
 Later marks of the B-17, such as this, featured staggered waist positions so that the two gunners didn't get in each other's way.